nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

   workflow_dispatch:
     inputs:
       bio:
-        description: "Twitter Bio"
+        description: 'Twitter Bio'
         required: true
 ```

-In the above we set an `on` event for `workflow_dispatch` with an `input` for `bio` that we're going to pass on to our action
+In the above, we set an `on` event for `workflow_dispatch` with an `input` for `bio` that we're going to pass on to our action

 Now that we've got the workflow metadata defined, we're going to add a `job`.
 To do this, we'll add a `jobs` object with a name of `update-bio`, a specification on what OS it needs to run on, and the `steps` that will be a part of it: